mcqn/my-first-pcb/DesigningMyFirstBadgeLife/README.md

    The default options for the rest are fine, and obviously the `Plot format` should be `Gerber`.
 Clicking `Plot` will generate the files&mdash;one for each layer&mdash;and list them in the `Output Messages` area.

    Before you close the `Plot` dialog we also need to generate the drill files.
-Click `Generate Drill Files...` to open that diaglog:
+Click `Generate Drill Files...` to open that dialog:

    ![Screenshot of the Generate Drill Files dialog](screenshots/Pcbnew-GenerateDrillFiles.png)